 Static vs Portable Waste Compactors – Which is right for you?

+As restrictions in the UK ease and businesses begin to operate at full capacity the age-old problem of waste rears its ugly head!
 Unfortunately, all businesses produce waste that can’t be recycled.
 This waste is typically put into bins and skips and sent to landfill.
 On average waste collected can cost from £160 – £500 per tonne disposal.
 This cost can really start to add up.
 There is a fantastic cost saving opportunity for your business as compacting your waste can drastically reduce the number of pickups required, saving your business thousands of pounds a year.
 Our Compactors are able to reduce waste volumes by up to 5:1.

 Let’s do the maths, if you compact five times more waste into your skip, you’re going to reduce your tonnage cost down to £160 per tonne.